 13. Wear Your Helmet

-Growing up skiing, there were no helmets anywhere.
+Growing up skiing, no one wore helmets.
 That’s all changed now.
-Some resorts require them, and for good reason.
+Some resorts require them, and for a good reason.
 Wearing a helmet has saved countless lives on the slopes.
-They prevent head injuries if skiers should lose control and hit any obstacles (including other skiers or boarders) on the runs.
+They prevent head injuries if skiers lose control and hit any obstacles (including other skiers or boarders) on the runs.

 14. Protect with Sunscreen